AKD2022/AKD2022/README.md

 - 👋 Hi, I’m @AKD2022
-- 👀 I’m interested in Java
+- 👀 I’m interested in HTML/CSS
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently Working on a website for a competition

 <!---
 DrDabIT/DrDabIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.